dannycalegari/turtle/README.md

 A file giving a recursive program has the following format:

-* an integer e, which is the number of elementary programs
+* an integer v, which is the number of elementary programs
-	* for each i up to e, the code of elementary program i in the format above
+	* for each i up to v, the code of elementary program i in the format above (hence it should start with the number of lines!)
 * an integer t, which is the number of types
-	* for each i up to t, an integer s which is the size of options[i]
+	* for each i up to t, an integer s which is the size of the vector options[i]
 		* for each j up to s, the value of options[i][j]
 		* for each j up to s, the value of transition[i][j]